tytydraco/yessleep/out/I_didnt_like_my_girlfriends_face_so_I_imagined_her_a_new_one.md

 On a cool November night, unsure if she was sleeping or awake, I rolled over and kissed her on the stomach.
 I held her for hours until tears gave way to a dreamless sleep.

 When I awoke, she was nowhere to be found.
 No blood, no trace of stray hair or the smell of her perfume.
 The bed was clean and white, as if no one besides me had touched it.
 Any signs of life that had littered the sheets were gone as I wrapped myself in them and wept.
-The space she left beside me was cold.
+The space she left was cold.

 I don’t know if she had enough of my behavior and finally left, or if I had erased her.
 Maybe she never bothered with me in the first place.